 Tests detect both commonly used pesticides and their primary breakdown products.
 Once completed, all testing results are shared with homeowners and the general public.

 Counties and townships are selected using the techniques defined in the PWPS Project Work Plan.
-Homeowners are offered a pesticide test if nitrate is detected in their first township testing sample.
 The cost of sampling and testing is free to the homeowner.
-Learn more about homeowner and county participation.